Quay of Blondes

 Quay of Blondes (French: Quai des blondes) is a 1954 French crime film directed by Paul Cadéac and starring Michel Auclair, Barbara Laage and Madeleine Lebeau.
 It was produced and distributed by Pathé and shot in Gevacolor.
-The film's sets were designed by the art director Lucien Carré.
+The film's sets were designed by the art director Lucien Carré with costumes by Pierre Balmain.
 Location shooting took place in French Algeria and Marseille.

 Synopsis

 A former navy officer is tied up in a smuggling operation between Marseille and Tangier concentrating particularly in lucrative American cigarettes.
 However his position is threatened by the arrival of a thuggish American gangster who wants to take over the whole market.